 Virtual DataPort provides access to ODBC data sources.
 However, this feature is disabled by default when the Virtual DataPort server runs on Linux.
 The reason for being disabled by default is that on Linux, depending on the configuration of the host, Virtual DataPort could load the wrong library to connect to ODBC sources.
 If the wrong library is loaded, Virtual DataPort crashes.
 To avoid that a user creates an ODBC source that leads the Virtual DataPort server to crash, ODBC sources are disabled by default.

 Install the package unixODBC.
 The section Install unixODBC of the Developer Guide explains how to do it.

-Log into the user account you will use to launch the Virtual DataPort server.
+Connect to the host where Denodo is installed.
+Log in with the user account you will use to launch Virtual DataPort.

 Check that these files exist: